pghvlaans/yalpack/README.md

 yalpack makes use of the following directories, which will be made when the script in parentheses is run for the first time:

 	/var/yalpack/packages	(pkgmake)
-		Holds package tarballs; tarballs for all currently-installed packages should be retained.
+		Holds package tarballs; once a package has been installed, the package tarball need not be retained.
-	/var/yalpack/pkgdata	(pkginst)
+	/var/yalpack/pkgdata	(pkginst or yalpack's install.sh script)
 		Holds reference information about installed packages.
 	/var/yalpack/BIN-DEPS	(liblist; called by pkginst)
 		Holds information about the dynamic libraries used by those binaries checked by liblist.

-Any and all of the target directories (including /tmp for the original "install" destination) can be changed by editing the shell scripts in `/sbin` or `/usr/bin`.
-See "Customization" for details and ensure that any edits are consistent.
+The yalpack main data directory, backup locations, build destination and sbin directory can all be changed by editing /etc/yalpack.conf.
+See "Customization" for details and instructions.

-Please note that the `/var/yalpack` directory will not be removed by running `pkgremove yalpack`.
+Please note that the /var/yalpack directory and the backup locations will not be removed by running `pkgremove yalpack.`

 **Package tree backups**

 yalpack relies on the contents of `/var/yalpack` to operate.
 If this directory is lost (in whole or in part), using yalpack scripts could become inconvenient or impossible.
 For this reason, yalpack retains parallel package tree directories (main copy at `/var/yalpack/pkgdata/TREES`) in the following locations:

-	/var/log/yalpack
+	`/var/log/yalpack`
-	/root/.yalpack-backup
+	`/root/.yalpack-backup`

 If either of these directories (or the TREES directory itself) is intact, and yalpack is installed, `/usr/share/yalpack/restore-yalpack.sh` can be used to regenerate the rest of the `/var/yalpack` directory.
 This process takes a few minutes, so it would still be best not to delete `/var/yalpack` if possible.